Product Use Cases Pricing Guides Free tools About Book demo Start free trial

 Is there an official NIS2 checklist from the authorities?

 No, there is no single official checklist.
-NIS2 Article 21 sets out eight security categories that all essential and important entities must implement.
+NIS2 Article 21 sets out ten security categories that all essential and important entities must implement.
 Your national NIS2 supervisory authority has published guidance, but it remains high-level.
 This checklist operationalises the requirements with a direct focus on TLS certificates, PKI, and the documentation that supervisory authorities expect to see.

 When must my organisation be NIS2-compliant?